-The Committee will inform in writing both the Provost and the faculty member of its recommendations and its reasons within three (3) calendar days of reaching the decision via U. S. Postal certified mail.
-Should the Provost then wish to pursue the termination process the Provost will send a letter via U. S. Postal certified mail informing the faculty member of her/his intention to terminate employment within five (5) calendar days of receipt of the Faculty Welfare and Development Committee recommendation letter beginning on the date of receipt.
-Such letter will include a precise statement of specific charges.
+The committee will send a written copy of its decision to the Provost and the faculty member (including its reasons for its decisions) within three (3) calendar days via U. S. Postal certified mail.
+Should the Provost wish to pursue the termination process, she/he will send a letter via U. S. Postal certified mail informing the faculty member of her/his intention to terminate employment within five (5) calendar days of receipt of the Faculty Welfare and Development Committee recommendation letter.
+That letter will include a precise statement of specific charges.
 The letter will also inform the faculty member of the right to request a hearing before the University Promotion and Tenure Committee.

-4. Faculty Request for Hearing: If the faculty member desires a hearing before the University Promotion and Tenure Committee, the Chair of the University Promotion and Tenure Committee and the Provost must be informed in writing within fourteen (14) calendar days of receipt of notification by the Provost of the proposed termination.
+4. Faculty Request for Hearing: If the faculty member desires a hearing before the University Promotion and Tenure Committee, the Chair of the University Promotion and Tenure Committee and the Provost must be informed in writing within fourteen (14) calendar days of receipt of notification letter sent by the Provost expressing the intent to pursue termination.

-If the faculty member takes no action within fourteen (14) calendar days of receipt of notification by the Provost, then the faculty member will be presumed to have waived further process and the Provost, without recourse to further proceedings, will send a letter of termination via certified mail which is final and binding.
+If the faculty member takes no action within fourteen (14) calendar days of receipt of notification by the Provost, the faculty member will be presumed to have waived further process and the Provost, without recourse to further proceedings, will send a letter of termination via certified mail which is final and binding.

-5. Hearing Procedures: Upon receipt of a written request for a hearing, the Chair of the University Promotion and Tenure Committee will schedule a hearing no sooner than twenty (20) calendar days and no later than thirty (30) calendar days from the date of receipt (in cases where that date falls on a weekend or holiday the first business day after the date will apply).
+- 5. Hearing Procedures: Upon receipt of a written request for a hearing, the Chair of the University Promotion and Tenure Committee will schedule a hearing no sooner than twenty (20) calendar days and no later than thirty (30) calendar days from the date of receipt (in cases where that date falls on a weekend or holiday the first business day after the date will apply).
 All parties must be given written notice as to time, date, and place.
-All information pertaining to the case including the charges, evidence, claims of conflict of interest and/or bias, and the communications between the Chair and the parties involved will be revealed to the Chair of the Committee alone.
-Members of the Committee will be privy only to what is presented at the formal hearing proceedings.
-During those proceedings all parties will refrain from mentioning the pre-hearing interactions in the opening and closing statements as well as in the presentation of their respective cases. (as triers of fact in a procedure insulated by State rules and regulations the members of the University Promotion and Tenure Committee members).

-(a.)
-Committee Conflict of Interest Processes: At this stage, members of the Committee may recuse themselves for bias or conflicts of interest.
+All information pertaining to the case including the charges, evidence, claims of conflict of interest and/or bias, and the communications between the Chair and the parties involved will be revealed to the Chair of the committee alone.
+Members of the committee will be privy only to what is presented at the formal hearing proceedings.
+During those proceedings all parties will refrain from mentioning the pre-hearing interactions in the opening and closing statements as well as in the presentation of their respective cases (as triers of fact in a procedure insulated by State rules and regulations, the members of the University Promotion and Tenure Committee are protected by possessing quasi-judicial immunity in their role as committee members). - a.
+Committee Conflict of Interest Processes: At this stage, members of the committee may recuse themselves due to bias or conflicts of interest.
 Committee members who served on the Faculty Welfare and Development Committee during their deliberations will be ineligible to serve on the University Promotion and Tenure Committee for the hearing of the case.
 The Chair of the University Promotion and Tenure Committee will determine if the bias raised is significant enough to warrant ineligibility.
-As a basis for making such decisions, the Chair at all times will be mindful of the need for Committee members to avoid conflicts of interest or the appearances of conflict of interests
+As a basis for making such decisions, the Chair at all times will be mindful of the need for committee members to avoid conflicts of interest or the appearances of conflict of interests